redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 ![Linux List All Contents Relative](linux-list-all-contents-relative.png)

-The hidden contents, which have a leading `.`, are printed alongside the visible contents.
+The hidden contents, which have a leading `.`, appear alongside the visible contents.

 Like many other CLI commands, `ls` can take both a flag and an argument in the same command.
 Enter `ls -a <absolute path>` to print all contents of a directory.